 If you understand your income statement (also called your profit and loss statement or P&L), you know that the top line is net revenue or sales.
 This is the money you make from the goods or services your company provides to its customers, minus any returns or other allowances, like incentives you give customers to keep an item rather than return it.

 Further down, you will see various amounts taken out or sometimes added in to show income and expenses.
 At the bottom of your income statement is where you’ll find net income, which is the net profit you can enjoy after all expenses, interest, taxes, and other costs have been paid and deducted.

 Understanding the differences between net income from net revenue is important because if more money went out of your business than came in, your company will see a net loss.
 However, if more money came in than went out, your company will see a net gain.
 Time to celebrate.

 In summary, net income is a company’s total earnings or profit, and net revenue is the amount of income generated from the sales of goods or services related to a company’s core business.
 Your business relies heavily on both when determining the financial strength of your company.

 Growth in revenue is a fundamental factor associated with strong companies.
 But, there are factors that come into play that can make maintaining growth a bit tricky.
 Seasonal changes for retail businesses can have an effect on a company’s profits, as sales are often stronger during the holidays.

 Maintaining high margins and keeping operating expenses to a minimum are also good strategies to remain profitable.
 And it’s always a good idea to track trends in revenues and expenses.
 If you notice several years of declining revenue, it may be a sign that your company is struggling.

-These are all good reasons why using an accounting system like QuickBooks Online will help you generate your company’s income statement.
-You’ll see how net income and net revenue affect your bottom line automatically, so you can get back to the business of running your company.
+When using accounting software like QuickBooks Online, you can easily generate your company’s income statement and see how net income and net revenue affect your bottom line.